-This is the most common question, but don’t take it lightly.
-Take some time to think and prepare your answer, and to consider yourself and those aspects of your personality and skills that you’d like your interviewer to know about.
+This may be a really common question, but don’t take it lightly.
+Really think about it and prepare your answer, making sure you highlight the aspects of your personality and skills that you’d like your interviewer to know about.
 For instance, your education, career history, training or wider interests that may be relevant to the role.

 - Ability to solve problems